TarodBOFH/ThrustmasterTARGETScripting/README.md

 if you have not published axis for them with MapAxis You will need to setup them first without this script.

-Configure this script to ConfigureStandAlone on settings 1.- Launch the script and your Game
+Configure this script to ConfigureStandAlone on settings:
+* 1.- Launch the script and your Game
-2- Set up your pedals
+* 2- Set up your pedals
-3.- Close the game and stop the script
+* 3.- Close the game and stop the script
-4.- Setup this script to ConfigureCombo on settings 5.- Launch the script and your Game
+* 4.- Setup this script to ConfigureCombo on settings
+* 5.- Launch the script and your Game
-6.- Setup the combined Axis
+* 6.- Setup the combined Axis
-7.- Close the game and delete the ComboPedalsConfigureStandAlone and ComboPedalsConfigureCombo
+* 7.- Close the game and delete the ComboPedalsConfigureStandAlone and ComboPedalsConfigureCombo or alternatively, uncommnent the ComboPedalsConfigured setting on settings
-    or alternatively, uncommnent the ComboPedalsConfigured setting on settings 8.- Launch the script and the Game
+* 8.- Launch the script and the Game
-9.- Enjoy!
+* 9.- Enjoy!